thecandlestick/silverbullet/website/Assignment Tutorial.md

 In-depth tutorial for this step [here](https://git-classes.mst.edu/help/user/ssh.md)

 **NOTE:** This step needs to be performed inside the Dev Environment from which you will be working on your assignments.
-If using mill-classes, the clipboard may not work.
+If using mill-classes, the clipboard may not work from inside the Mill Desktop environment.
 I recommend going to **Files -> Home Directory -> Change directory** from the mill-classes dashboard and entering **/home/(your campus username)/.ssh/**.
 Then you can copy the key from **id_rsa.pub** and paste it in git-classes

 ## How to start your assignment